 At Electris Coating Systems, we realize galvanization and electroplating processes for copper and aluminum alloy components.
 A modern and fully automated electroplating factory, the most modern in this part of Europe, guarantees repeatability of processes and excellent quality and functionality of the surface.

 Nickel plating is an electroplating process that is used in many industries, especially in the electric power industry.
 Its purpose is to improve the parameters of the surface to be treated.
-A layer of nickel, applied to a component, increases electrical conductivity improves protection against corrosion, but also improves the strength and aesthetic properties of the electroplated object.
+A layer of nickel, applied to a component, increases electrical conductivity, improves protection against corrosion, but also improves the strength and aesthetic properties of the electroplated object.
+Nickeling can also serve as an intermediate layer to improve the adhesion of other electroplated coatings.

 At Electris Coating Systems, we carry out the nickel plating process on components made of non-ferrous metals (copper nickel plating, aluminum nickel plating).
 Our specialty is the nickel plating of busbars.